 Some of these elements aren't copied because they're environment-specific.
 Examples include BatchServerConfig and SysCorpNetPrinters records.
 Other elements aren't copied because of the volume of support tickets.
 For example, duplicate emails might be sent because Simple Mail Transfer Protocol (SMTP) is still enabled in the UAT environment, invalid integration messages might be sent because batch jobs are still enabled, and users might be enabled before admins can perform post-refresh cleanup activities.

 The System Administrator account in the target environment (UserId of 'Admin') is reset to the value found in the web.config file on the target.
 This should be the same value as that of the Administrator from Lifecycle Services.
-To preview which account this will be, visit your target sandbox Environment Details page in LCS.
+To preview which account this is, visit your target sandbox Environment Details page in LCS.
 The value of the Environment Administrator field that was selected when the environment was first deployed is updated to be the System Administrator in the transactional database.
-This also means that the tenant of the environment will be that of the Environment Administrator.
+This also means that the tenant of the environment is that of the Environment Administrator.

 An environment can't be refreshed from one tenant to another.
 This restriction applies even to .onmicrosoft.com tenants.
 You should make sure that the admin accounts in the source and target environments are from the same tenant domain.